-Repetitive transcranial magnetic stimulation (rTMS) is an evidence based, safe, effective and non-invasive method for treating depression.
-It uses rapidly changing magnetic fields to stimulate areas of the brain that are involved in mood regulation.
-This technique is typically used in the treatment of depression when treatment with medication hasn’t been successful, or when the patient is not able to tolerate medication. rTMS has been approved by the National Institute for Health and Care Excellence (NICE).
+Repetitive transcranial magnetic stimulation (rTMS) is an evidence-based, safe, effective and non-invasive method for treating depression.
+It uses magnetic fields to stimulate areas of the brain that are involved in mood regulation.
+This technique is typically used in the treatment of depression when treatment with medication hasn’t been successful, or when the patient isn’t able to tolerate medication. rTMS has been approved by the National Institute for Health and Care Excellence (NICE).

 How does rTMS work?

 During an rTMS session, an electromagnetic coil is placed just above your temple.
 Once this is in place, the electromagnet delivers electrical currents that stimulate the area of your brain that are involved in mood control and depression.
 This increases the electrical activity in your brain and causes the underlying brain cells to connect more effectively with each other, which has been found to reduce depression and improve mood.

 rTMS is only available in a face-to-face capacity and cannot be accessed online.

 - Initial consultation - rTMS takes place on an outpatient basis.
 You will have an initial consultation with one of our depression treatment experts, to confirm your diagnosis of depression, review your medical history and previous treatments for depression, and discuss all treatment options with you

 - Your first session - rTMS sessions are administered by a specialist rTMS technician.
 Before treatment begins, your specialist will need to determine the best place to put the electromagnetic coil on your head, as well as the most appropriate dose of energy for you.
 Your first session will last for about 50 minutes